ourcodingclub/CC-11-Shiny/README.md

 # CC-11-Shiny
-Using Shiny to produce interactive web-apps
+Using Shiny to create interactive web-apps

 This repository contains the files necessary to complete the Coding Club Shiny tutorial - you can check it out at:
 <ADD URL>